-Obsolete language in Rule 501 in respect of back-up specialists, which includes Commentary .01 to Rule 501, is proposed to be deleted from Rule 501.
-Similarly, the Exchange is proposing to change Rule 508 to delete the cross reference to Rule 511 and references to "lease."
+Therefore, obsolete language in Rule 501 in respect of back-up specialists, which includes Commentary .01 to Rule 501, is proposed to be deleted from Rule 501.
+In a similar vein, the Exchange is proposing to change Rule 508 to delete the cross reference to Rule 511 and to "lease."
 As discussed, with the change in Rule 510 to the good standing standard that applies to specialists as well as SQTs and RSQTs, Rule 511 is proposed to be deleted and therefore the reference is no longer needed.
 Moreover, leasing is no longer permitted on the Exchange, and for this reason the Exchange is proposing to delete this obsolete term from Rule 508.
-The Exchange believes it is consistent with the Act to delete obsolete references which serve to confuse members within the Rulebook.